LafeLabs/srs/README.md

 People like Bertrand Russel pointed out that such systems can create paradoxes that make it impossible to create a self-consistent system of logic/truth/math.
 This paradox can be summarized by considering the "list of lists that do not list themselves".
 The list defined here is a list of lists.
 Is this list on itself?
 If it is, it cannot be by the definition of itself.
 If it is not, it must be by the same reason.
 In spite of having publicly stated this paradox, Russel and his co-author Alfred North Whitehead wrote what is now considered a seminal work in mathematics *Principa Mathematica*(not to be confused with a book by Isaac Newton of almost the same name), which attempted to create such a universal bases of mathematics.
 While the achievements of 20th century set theory, logic and analysis are fantastic and useful, they ultimately failed in their goals, and this was proven mathematically by Kurt Goedel in 1931.

 In the post-Goedel world we should take for granted that no universal logical construction can be built which defines truth and falsehood without contradiction.
 Goedel's proof presented a fork in the road intellectually.
 We could have used this as the sign to go back through mathematics, accept contradiction as part of life, and build a math based on desired outcomes.
 In some sense this is what society did by mostly ignoring the work of most post war mathematics(with some very narrow exceptions like number theory for cryptography).
-While professional mathematicians took the opposite fork, building increasingly complex systems based on each other, where a vast tower of ideas linked by formal logic build up from the axiomatic set theory of the early 1900s to create a bridge to nowhere.
+While professional mathematicians took the opposite fork, building increasingly complex systems based on each other, where a vast tower of ideas linked by formal logic built up from the axiomatic set theory of the early 1900s to create a bridge to nowhere.
 The sole purpose of most mathematical concepts and theory today are to advance the career of working mathematicians.
 We forget, both outside and inside mathematics, that people used to believe ideas in math actually *mattered*.
 We also forget that mathematics has for thousands of years been one of the most powerful tools the human mind has for understanding and interacting with our world, and indeed mathematicians have traditionally played a central role in the largest power structures throughtout history.

 Having proved that a universal truth machine cannot exist, we may now abandon the project of early 20th century mathematicians such as Russel and Whitehead and proceed to reconstruct axioms of set theory based on a *desired outcome*.
 This system will not be judged on its ability to prove theorems, eliminate logical contradictions, or get tenure for math professors.
 It will be judged *only* on its ability to improve the human condition.
 It is time, finally, after almost a full century, to inherit the true legacy of Goedel.